NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

       Commit method to use for commit/rollback behaviour.

       confirmed      - Use 'commit confirmed' along with a confirming 'commit' when transaction is done, utilizing the implict device rollback if network connectivity is lost.

       direct         - When using this method, the NED follows the NCS flow by doing 'commit' when NCS commits the transaction.
 If transaction is reverted, the NED calls 'rollback configuration last 1' to rollback the commit.

+      direct-sticky  - When using this method the NED does not leave config exklusive mode during the connection.
+Transaction-id's are incremented without verifying on device.
+                       Only when session ends is config mode exited and transaction id's once again read from device.

     - write commit-options <WORD> (default show-error)